RafDevX/NodeBB-DD2391/report/report.typ

 Data leakage can also result in significant privacy violations, potentially exposing the personal information of users, which may have legal and ethical ramifications.
-Users' trust in the forum and its operators can be severely undermined.
-If the forum is used for commercial purposes, a database breach can lead to financial losses.
-For example, if user payment information is stored in the database, it could be compromised, resulting in fraudulent transactions and financial theft.
-Lastly, a database breach can damage the reputation of both the forum and its administrators.
+Users' trust in the forum and its operators can be severely undermined, and a database breach can damage the reputation of both the forum and its administrators.
 Users may lose trust in the platform, leading to a decrease in user engagement, decreased traffic, and potentially a loss of revenue.